 - Icebreaker activities using drama for trust and ensemble building.

-- First steps into C++.
-Where is C++ used, what are the main difference with other coding languages.
-Coding and education.
+- Where is C++ used, and what are the main differences with other coding languages;

 - Presentations of the participants’ schools.

 Day 2 – Learning the basics of C++ coding